Thorinwasher/schem/README.md

 [![license](https://img.shields.io/github/license/Minestom/MinestomDataGenerator.svg)](LICENSE)

 A schematic reader library for paper and other bukkit forks.
 The library can read Sponge schematics versions 1-3.
-This is a fork of https://github.com/hollow-cube/schem
+This is a fork of https://github.com/hollow-cube/schem which has been repurposed a bit

 ## Install